akabetso/machine_learning_bio_applications/README.md

 ### Compiled by *Desmond Akabetso Nde*
 ### last updated on *11 of November 2025*
-### *If you find this interesting or have any desagreements, do not hesitate to comment them out, thank you*
+### *If you find this interesting or have any desagreements, do not hesitate to leave a comment, thank you*

 ## Aim:
 In this repo, I thrive to implement the collections of  knowledge and skills learned from MIT online sources, CNRS online, publications and other available resources!